 I also loved other terms such as androgynous/androgyne, genderfuck, two-spirit, trans entity, bi-gendered, third gendered, multi-gendered, fluid, transboi, boydyke, boi, and many more.
 I was drawn to genderqueer because it contained within it the word Queer.
 It made since to me as a queer person.
 My sexual orientation is queer; so is my gender.

 As someone who struggled (and still struggles) with gender I found myself uncomfortable with what was expected of me in terms of cisgender appearance and behaviors.
 Hold on you say, what is “cisgender”?
-Cisgender is a term created to describe someone who identifies with the gender they were assigned at birth.
-I first saw the word in Julia Serano’s Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity and I’ve seen cisgender described as “the opposite of transgender”.
+I believe cisgender to be a word that can be used to describe someone whose gender expression generally corresponds with the traditional or socially accepted behaviors and attributes expected of the sex that they were assigned at birth.* I first saw the word in Julia Serano’s Whipping Girl: A Transsexual Woman on Sexism and the Scapegoating of Femininity and I’ve seen cisgender described as “the opposite of transgender”.
 I’ve also understood it to be good to use the word because it challenges the assumption that cisgender is “normal”.
 So as a person who was assigned female at birth, many things that society expects of me as a “woman” feel unnatural.
 (And it actually feels extremely charged; hence feminity is something I play with from time to time and explore when I feel safe to.)

 Trying to balance between what I at the time felt were these two extremes, I thought of myself as being inbetween cisgender and transgender.
 Being gender-neutral, and genderqueer.